nexsoftgit/go-redis/README.md

 }

 ```
-Any changes in breaker state will be generate metrics for monitoring.
+Any changes in breaker state will generate metrics for monitoring.
 Below is a list of the metrics.
 ```
 Name: "circuit_breaker_open"
 Help: "A total number of circuit breaker state open.
 This happens due to the circuit being measured as unhealthy."